View Document

 Preservation Means a series of managed activities necessary to ensure continued access to research data for as long as necessary.

-Primary Materials Means physical objects collected and/or used during research from which research data may be obtained.
-It includes, but is not limited to, materials such as biological samples, mineral samples, survey questionnaires, measurements, recordings, artwork and photographs.
+Primary Materials Means physical and digital objects collected and/or used during research from which research data may be obtained.
+It includes, but is not limited to, biological samples, mineral samples, survey questionnaires, measurements, recordings, artwork and photographs.

 Research Data Means data in the form of facts, observations, images, computer program results, recordings, measurements or experiences on which an argument, theory, test or hypothesis, or other research output is based.
 It relates to data generated, collected, or used, during research projects, and in some cases may include the research output itself.
 Data may be numerical, descriptive, visual or tactile.
 It may be raw, cleaned or processed, and may be held in any format or media.
-Research data, in many disciplines, may by necessity include the software, algorithm, model and/or parameters, used to arrive at the research outcome, in addition to the raw data that the software, algorithm or model is applied to.
+Research data may include the software, algorithm, model and/or parameters, used to arrive at the research outcome, in addition to the raw data that the software, algorithm or model is applied to.

-Research Data Lifecycle Means the various stages within the lifespan of data from the point of creation or collection through to dissemination and will usually continue after the research project that creates it has concluded.
+Research Data Lifecycle Means the various stages of creating the data, from point of creation or collection through to dissemination.
+The research data lifecycle typically continues beyond the research project during which the data was created.

 Research Data Management Means all the processes and actions required to manage research data and primary materials throughout the research life-cycle for current and future research purposes and uses.

-Researcher Means any academic, professional, or senior staff member, research student, or affiliate of the university, engaged in or supporting the conduct of research at the University as per the application of this Policy in Section 2, Application.
+Researcher Means any academic, professional, or senior staff member, research student, or affiliate of the university, engaged in or supporting the conduct of research at QUT as per the application of this Policy in Section 2, Application.

 Top of Page